-Fortunately, some foods and beverages may help settle your stomach, prevent further complications, and help you bounce back faster.
+If you have stomach flu, certain foods and beverages may help settle your stomach, prevent further complications, and help you bounce back faster.

 Here are 17 foods and drinks for when you have the stomach flu.

-Though hydration is crucial when faced with this illness, drinking too much at once may worsen nausea and vomiting.
+When you have the stomach flu, it can be difficult to keep anything down, including water and other liquids.
+Though hydration is crucial when you have this virus, drinking too much at once may worsen nausea and vomiting.

-- decaffeinated teas
+- herbal or decaffeinated teas

 - clear fruit juices, such as apple, cranberry, and grape juice